1/28/2025

 Chief Executive Officer

 Yeah, sure.
 That's a great question.
 Both of them.
 So R&D is going to be still year over year, we're thinking, you know, slightly up.
 So probably in the range of 5% up from last year, just because there's a lot of great projects for us to be working on.
 Of course, the Amplify one doesn't really fit into that space.
-But what we're doing with Amplify is we've cleared the ground now, we're putting in the buildings, and then what we'll do is measure how much capacity we need to install.
-But we want to get started on that.
-So we have some capacity available for the markets that exist.
+But what we're doing with Amplify is we've cleared the ground now, we're putting in the buildings, and then what we'll do is measure how much capacity we need to install, but we want to get started on that so we have some capacity available for the markets that exist.
 And then we'll just scale capacity based upon market demands for the EVs or hybrids.

 speaker

-Angela Castillo
+Angel Castillo

-Analyst at Morgan Stanley
+Analyst, Morgan Stanley

 That's helpful.
-And then I wanted to go back to some comments I made this quarter and I guess last quarter as well in terms of maybe some green shoots on the TL or starting to see some improvements.
+And then I wanted to go back to some comments we made this quarter and I guess last quarter as well in terms of maybe some green shoots on the TL or starting to see some improvements.
 I think you mentioned that you could maybe see some improvement as soon as 2Q.
 Can you just give us a little bit more color?
 What exactly are you hearing from your customers, you know, in terms of potential green shoots on the TL market?
 And maybe what would kind of give you confidence in that 2Q number starting to show a rebound versus maybe more of a second half?

 speaker